Skip to main content

 • Hotel facilities and amenities

 All of these factors (and more) can affect guests’ expectations regarding room sizes.
-For example, business travellers in the city may prioritise gym facilities and business suites over room sizes, whereas guests who choose a hotel with multiple swimming pools, bars and restaurants may be looking for more of a resort experience and want to spend more time in a comfortable and spacious room.
+For example, business travellers in the city may prioritise gym facilities and business suites over room sizes.
+On the other hand, guests who choose a hotel with multiple swimming pools, bars and restaurants may be looking for more of a resort experience and want to spend more time in a comfortable and spacious room.

 Table of contents